GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 = 0.5 =
 This version fixes a security related bug.
 Upgrade immediately.

+== Automatic Updates ==

+The plugin now bundles [yahnis-elsts/plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker) via Composer so that installations can pull new releases directly from the Git repository.

+1. Run `composer install` inside the plugin directory to install dependencies.
+1. Adjust the repository URL, branch or release asset usage using the `softone_woocommerce_integration_update_url`, `softone_woocommerce_integration_update_branch` and `softone_woocommerce_integration_use_release_assets` filters if needed.
+1. WordPress will automatically discover updates exposed by the configured repository and prompt you to update from the Plugins screen.

 == Arbitrary section ==

 You may provide arbitrary sections, in the same format as the ones above.
 This may be of use for extremely complicated